jreisinger/docs/data/notes/prog/philosophy.md

 You need a certain amount of complexity to do any particular job. ...
 In short, simplicity is often the enemy of success. -- [Larry Wall](https://www.oreilly.com/openbook/opensources/book/larry.html) (1999)

+Many of those parts were redundant.
+But that redundancy was absolutely necessary to achieve the goal of putting someone on the moon in 1969.
+So if some of those rocket parts had the job of being redundant, then each of those parts still had to do their part. -- [Larry Wall](https://www.oreilly.com/openbook/opensources/book/larry.html) (1999)

 # The Cathedral and the Bazaar (Raymond, 1999)

 Main points from [ch2](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/ar01s02.html) of The Cathedral and the Bazaar.